beriukay/fractionator/README.md

 For example, three and one quarter can be represented as 3\_1/4.
 - Improper fractions and whole numbers without fractions will also be accepted as valid inputs.
+- Whole numbers and fractions are handled, decimal places are ignored and dropped.
+- Illegal operators are ignored and dropped.

 Example run: